Bouea oppositifolia

 Bouea oppositifolia, also known as plum mango, kundang, kundangan or remenia, is a species of flowering plant, a fruit tree in the mango family, that is native to Indochina and Southeast Asia.

+The tree and its fruit are commonly confused with the closely related Bouea macrophylla.
+B. macrophylla has lanceolate leaves and round yellow fruit, while B. oppositifolia has oblong leaves and oval red/yellow fruit.